-The Control Center provides quick access to Power Modes, Fan and Flexikey settings, and to the LED Keyboard (for illuminated colored keyboards only) configuration.
+The Control Center provides quick access to Power Modes, Fan Speed Control settings, LED Keyboard configuration and the Flexikey application.
 Click icons to access the appropriate menu, and make adjustments as applicable.

 Flexikey®

 The Flexikey® application is a quick hotkey configuration application, which allows you to assign a single key to launch multiple key combinations, to create text macros and to disable certain keys.
 The application can also be used to configure the mouse buttons to create hotkeys for gaming etc. Click Flexikey in the Control Center to launch the application.